eliheuer/Surety/fontbakery/fontbakery-report.md

 	- 0x017B (LATIN CAPITAL LETTER Z WITH DOT ABOVE)

-	- 0x00E4 (LATIN SMALL LETTER A WITH DIAERESIS)

-	- 0x0101 (LATIN SMALL LETTER A WITH MACRON)

 	- 0x0105 (LATIN SMALL LETTER A WITH OGONEK)

-	- 0x00E5 (LATIN SMALL LETTER A WITH RING ABOVE)

-	- 0x00E3 (LATIN SMALL LETTER A WITH TILDE)

 	- 0x00E6 (LATIN SMALL LETTER AE)